brajeshwar/brajeshwar.github.io/_posts/2006/2006-08-25-nishita-photo-blog-theme.md

----
-layout: post
-title: Nishita - another Free Photo Blog Wordpress Theme
+# Nishita - another Free Photo Blog Wordpress Theme
----

 I have a bunch of [Photos on Flickr](http://www.flickr.com/photos/brajeshwar/).
 Even though I was beta testing Flickr ever since it came up and had a pro account gifted by them, I really never used it for my photos until now.
 I moved to Flickr from my own Gallery hosted Photo Section (I lost all the photo comments eventually), somewhere late February 2006.
 Since then online Photo Management and storage have become a pleasant experience for me.
 A couple of days back, my photo collection hit 50,000 views.